 At OCHT, we fully support our students in their goals to succeed in the program and the profession.
-If there is a need expressed by a student for counselling beyond the scope of what can be provided on-site, students are offered the following referral information, and if necessary, will be provided assistance to connect with one of the practitioners.
+If there is a need expressed by a student for counselling beyond the scope of what can be provided on-site, students are offered referral information, and if necessary, will be provided assistance to connect with a practitioner.